 - Keep going in your Central America and American Islands lapbook!

-- Don’t think you’ll get through this post without some reference to food: Here is a link to a website with “Must eat Foods from each country in Central America” with pictures and links to recipes!
+- Don’t think you’ll get through this post without some reference to food: Here is a link to a website with “Popular Dishes in Central America” with pictures and links to recipes!
 Yum!

 - Build a 3-D paper volcano model with this printable.
-Print it on cardstock, fold on the lines and secure with glue or tape.
+Print it on cardstock, fold it on the lines, and secure it with glue or tape.

 - Get a copy or borrow The Magic School Bus Blows it’s Top.